 Despite what some say about the winter months, business hasn’t stopped, nor have marketing efforts fallen on deaf ears.
-In fact, based on a recent performance analysis by SmartBrief’s ad operations team, engagement remains consistent through the winter months.
+In fact, based on performance analysis by SmartBrief’s ad operations team, engagement remains consistent throughout the winter months.
 So, rest assured, your Q4 marketing efforts have as much potential for success as any other month in the year.

 That being said, December is a bit tricky.
 While the first two weeks of the month tend to deliver open and click rates that are in line or slightly above annual averages, engagement does drop dramatically in the latter part of the month.
 In short, plan ahead and secure your inventory early.

 While the majority of the digital marketers we’re working with are looking to drive as much last-minute value as possible to their 2019 efforts, the real benefits aren’t usually felt until the following year.
 Most people overlook this time as one of the best to try something new.
 Take Q4 to test the products, audiences and strategies you were too hesitant to try earlier in the year.

 Not only are publishers more willing to discount inventory, but there’s a lot less pressure for these efforts to perform.
 Try something new, track the ROI, and then utilize those findings to inform your 2020 planning.
 And as you plan new strategies, keep in mind how essential it is to maintain data quality and know what kind of data the solutions you use are employing.

 Think (slightly) longer term

 If you’re anything like the clients we work with, getting an approved marketing budget or plan in time to purchase for January is nearly impossible.
 Instead, think slightly longer-term in your year-end efforts.